wowashuwow/wowashuwow.github.io/_posts/2025-1-7-jimmys-red-wrangler-shirt.md

 ![Men from Yellowstone talking on the porch](/images/yellowstone-men.webp)*Image courtesy: Vogue.com*

 Kevin Costner's jackets, Rip's workwear, Jamie's suits, the Indian dressing.
 It's all good.
 I try to find out where I can get some of those clothes.
-I find a [reddit thread](https://www.reddit.com/r/YellowstonePN/comments/s25clc/yellowstone_clothing_thread/), a few articles [like this one](https://www.countryliving.com/shopping/g40079021/yellowstone-fashion/), and YouTube videos about the [jeans](https://youtu.be/Gb79q1ho-cA?feature=shared) and the [jackets](https://youtu.be/658IXMQ_d1g?feature=shared) of Yellowstone.
-A few brands stand out - [Schaefer Outfitter](https://schaeferoutfitter.com/), [Filson](https://www.filson.com/), [Sheplers](https://www.sheplers.com/home), [Ariat](https://www.ariat.com/yellowstone-collection), and [Carhartt](https://www.carhartt.com/).
+I find a [reddit thread](https://www.reddit.com/r/YellowstonePN/comments/s25clc/yellowstone_clothing_thread/) and a couple YouTube videos about the [jeans](https://youtu.be/Gb79q1ho-cA?feature=shared) and [jackets](https://youtu.be/658IXMQ_d1g?feature=shared) of Yellowstone.
+A few brands stand out - Schaefer Outfitter, Filson, Sheplers, Ariat, and Carhartt.
 Filson's [Yellowstone collection](https://www.filson.com/collections/yellowstone.html) looks pretty.
 I have my eyes set on a pair of rugged [cowboy boots from Tecovas](https://www.tecovas.com/products/the-cartwright?color=alder-white-cowhide).
 I love how they look.
 The stitch pattern, the off-white contrasted against the brown.
 Loud, sure.
 But oh so stylish.

 ![Cowboy boots from Tecovas](/images/tecovas-cowboy-boots.jpg)

 Too expensive.
 Maybe someday.
-By the way, some of the brands are local, homegrown, legacy businesses that make their products by hand.
-Support the people you're making the show about.
-Very cool.
+By the way, the show featured a few local, homegrown, legacy businesses too, that make their products by hand.
+Support the people you're making the show about—very cool.

 <center>*</center>